EC528-Fall-2025/AutoSec-Certs/AWS_Integration_with_Vault.md

 # A Look at the Backend

-This section primarily is dedicated on how AWS was set up with the Vault, and how users are able to access thier information.
+This section primarily is dedicated on how AWS was set up with the Vault, and how users are able to access their information.

 ## Valid AWS Credentials

 One case with the implementation is that the Vault itself rests on the cloud provided by HashiCorp themselves, and not on the AWS EC2 instance.
 Since the Vault doesn't sit on an EC2 instance, it needs to have special perms to allow AWS users.
-To validate, it uses one of the AWS account user (IAM User) to be a collateral.
+To validate, it uses one of the AWS account user (IAM User) to be a representative identity.

 For this to be implemented, the Vault needs to have the IAM User access key and secret key, in the form of this command:
 ```sh